ateRstones/BeatSaberRankBot/README.md

 * scoresaberRegion is two letter abbreviation for the region used in the scoresaber url for the top players in the region, ie for Great Britain the url is ``https://scoresaber.com/global?country=gb`` so the region code is ``gb``

-If you have any questions, feels free to send me a message on discord (Rocker#1234).
+If you have any questions about this fork contact me (Tom | ateRstones#1234) on discord